Documentation

 draws a triangle for leaves containing one or more whitespaces (= phrases).
 If the leaf does not contain any spaces (= single word), a straight bar is drawn instead (unless the leaf contains a ^

 symbol at the beginning, which specifies the leaf to be a phrase).
+The connectors can be made transparent using the Hide default connectors

 The newline character \n